 Make sure you sign up your school-aged child for the Ashland Barracudas Summer Swim team.
 It is a wonderful way for your child to become a strong swimmer, and the coaching staff is second to none.
 Visit their website, www.ashlandswim.com, to register.
 The first meet is June 17 against Burkwood Aquatics.

 The Ashland Strawberry Faire returns to the shady streets of Randolph-Macon June 6.
 There are so many wonderful vendors to visit, incredible music to hear, and so many strawberries to eat.
 I’d advise bringing a wagon.
 You can find more information at www.ashlandstrawberryfaire.com.

 We have found some really interesting summer day-camps for kids in Ashland.
 Camp Ashland is a history camp for kids in grades two through five, being held Aug.
 3 through 7, from 9 a.m. to noon at the Arts and Activities Center.
 Come find out what it was like to live in Ashland a long, long time ago.
 The registration form is available online at www.ashlandmuseum.org.

 The Summer Players are returning to the Arts and Activities Center for another summer of singing, dancing, acting, juggling, making movies– everything creative and fun.
 The camp week is July 20 to 24, from 8:30 a.m. to 1:30 p.m.
 Visit www.hanoverarts.org for more information and a registration form.

 Call or email me with your Ashland news: (804) 310-5320, email@example.com.
-Support the arts in Ashland!
+Have a wonderful Memorial Day weekend!